EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 *   _WHEN WE CREATE OR UPDATE OR DELETE A RECORD IN OUR DATABASE, IT TRIGGERS AN EVENT.
 THE OBSERVER LISTENS FOR THAT EVENT AND PERFORM A CORRESPONDING TASK_

 -   Following the SOLID principles, particularly the Single Responsibility Principle (SRP), the controller should only handle storing the data.
 Tasks like sending email notifications should be delegated to a separate service or listener.

+-   Events: These are actions or occurrences that happens in our Application.

+-   Listeners: These are the classes that react to the Events when called or triggered.

+-   _A SINGLE EVENT CAN HAVE MULTIPLE LISTENERS_ Supposing we want to do multiple TASK with just an EVENT.

+-   To create an Event and a Listener for that event. run the commands below:

+-   php artisan make:event,     php artisan make:listener

+*   _DIFFERENCE BETWEEN MODEL OBSERVERS AND EVENT & LISTENERS_

+-   Model observers are specifically designed to Monitor changes in Models,

+-   while Events and Listeners can be used to handle application-wide events, making them more versatile and not limited to models.